ECMOHO Limited (MOHO): Don’t ignore this Blaring Warning Signal

-At the end of the latest market close, ECMOHO Limited (MOHO) was valued at $0.14.
-In that particular session, Stock kicked-off at the price of $0.1375 while reaching the peak value of $0.149 and lowest value recorded on the day was $0.1255.
-The stock current value is $0.14.Recently in News on March 17, 2022, ECMOHO Receives Approval to Transfer to Nasdaq Capital Market.
+For the readers interested in the stock health of ECMOHO Limited (MOHO).
+It is currently valued at $0.15.
+When the transactions were called off in the previous session, Stock hit the highs of $0.2234, after setting-off with the price of $0.131.
+Company’s stock value dipped to $0.13 during the trading on the day.
+When the trading was stopped its value was $0.14.Recently in News on March 17, 2022, ECMOHO Receives Approval to Transfer to Nasdaq Capital Market.
 ECMOHO Limited (Nasdaq: MOHO) (“ECMOHO” or the “Company”), an integrated solutions provider in the health and wellness market in China, today announced that on March 16, 2022, the Listing Qualifications department of the Nasdaq Stock Market LLC (“Nasdaq”) approved the Company’s request to transfer the listing of the Company’s American Depositary Shares (the “ADSs”) from the Nasdaq Global Market to the Nasdaq Capital Market.
 The transfer is expected to take effect at the opening of business on March 17, 2022.
 The transfer of the Company’s listing to the Nasdaq Capital Market is not expected to have any impact on trading in the Company’s ADSs.
 The Company’s ADSs will continue to trade uninterruptedly under the symbol “MOHO.”
 The Nasdaq Capital Market operates in substantially the same manner as the Nasdaq Global Market, and companies on the Nasdaq Capital Market must meet certain financial and corporate governance requirements to qualify for continued listing.
 You can read further details here

 ECMOHO Limited had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $0.5906 on 03/02/22, with the lowest value was $0.1158 for the same time period, recorded on 08/01/22.